Terabase-Studios/Godot-Voxel-Destruction/addons/VoxelDestruction/README.md

 Github Repo: https://github.com/Terabase-Studios/Godot-Voxel-Destruction
 Wiki: https://github.com/Terabase-Studios/Godot-Voxel-Destruction/wiki

-***Disclamer: If you have run the demo you probably have seen five things:
+***Disclamer: If you have run the demo you probably have seen four things:
-	1: Everytime you shoot the first tap freezes your character.
-This is because godot is weird when it comes to updating area3D's and it is the only way I was able to get it to work, I have since changed the way the VoxelDamager works but I have yet to change it.
-Use the profiler to check for lag spikes
+	1: Everytime you shoot, the first tap may not damage the cubes or damaging the cubes is inconsistant.
+This is because Godot is weird when it comes to updating Area3D's when position is changed.

-	2: The memory is like half a gigabyte, I am aware of this and this is a result of every voxel having a voxel body.
-I am redesigning the collision system soon so don't you worry

-	3: It gets pretty laggy when attacking voxels in rapid succession.
-Yep this is also a collsion problem.
-The profiler shows the scripts not taking much frame time.
-Processing however...

-	4: So yes, the processing time is not good.
-I am not sure why this happens but I believe it is a CPU bottleneck with rendering.

-	5: λ_φ_coloration, this is just a fun experiment with maybe a voxel object shader?
-I don't know if is is better than just adding a shader to the multimeshes mesh material.
-But it is a fun experiment wiht overiding the get_vox_color() function based on vox position**
+	2: The memory ranges around 198 to 210, Storing voxel information takes alot of memory.
+I store a little bit more information then I would need in different formats to make voxel destruction quicker at runtime.

+	3: The processing time is not the greatest and neither is the GPU either when VoxelObjects are being rendered.
+Every outside voxel is rendered in a multimesh and because of the shear amount of voxels - even when occluding the inside ones - oclusion comes at a high cost.
+This cost is expecially high for complex voxel objects.
+I am planning to look into ways to reduce load on proccessing and the GPU. =)

+	4. Rigidbodies for debri lag the game and disappear.
+There is a rigidbody debris cap that rmoves excess debris.
+Also, every Rigidbody debri is its own physics object which slows down the game for sure.
+I would recommend using the Jolt physics engine in project setting.
+However, you would need to turn on Areas Detect Static Bodies in physics/jolt_physics_3d/simulation/areas_detect_static_bodies**

 	I Hope You All Enjoy.
 If you like this addon and want to see its development then checkout the github repo.
 Feel free to submit issues or comment on the